 Proofread Your Resume Before You Submit

-Hiring managers like to see well-written resumes that are completely free errors.
+Hiring managers like to see well-written resumes that are completely free of errors.
 Spend the extra time to edit your healthcare resume after every change.
 When you are tweaking your resume and customizing the information for each position you apply for, little mistakes can happen.
 Spelling and grammatical errors can occur and formatting can get wonky.
 CareerBuilder found that more than half of all hiring managers will discount a resume that presents a glaring error.

 Most word processors have spelling and grammar checkers built in.
 Companies like Grammarly make software that can edit your documents using AI.
 You can ensure even the tiniest of errors will be caught by giving your resume to someone else to read.
 Sometimes an extra pair of eyes can comb through the information enough to catch case errors, grammar inconsistencies, and the occasional spelling flub.